pieroproietti/penguins-eggs/DESCRIPTIONS/markdown/isos/fedora/README.md

 Fedora doesn't need much introduction, Redhat was the first Linux I managed to install back in 2000, then I switched to Debian and a lot of others.

-I always liked it, sometimes hated: redhat licence and rpm, but still a great system.
+I always liked it, sometimes hated for rpm and redhat licence, but still a great system.

-# Help need
-I'm not too expert on Fedora, and in all the ways we have the follow problems:
-* we don't have an rpm package at the moment, just install from source;

 You can mail me at piero.proietti@gmail.com, or on https://github.com/pieroproietti/penguins-eggs, https://social.treehouse.systems/@artisan.